raylutz/audit-engine-docsite/docs/user-guide/sending_data.md

 The ballot image archives may each be pretty large, and thus they may not be compatible with your official website service provider.
 The following posting services are just a few of the ones we have encountered, and each has limitations and costs that you should investigate.

 Since AuditEngine is on AWS, we use AWS S3 storage in the same datacenter where our compute service runs.
 If you use AWS S3, it is very easy for us to transfer the files to the correct region and datacenter for AuditEngine.
-But the user interface is not as good as with other services, and many of these other services actually use S3 behind the scenes.
+But the user interface is not as good as with other services.
+Many of these other services actually use S3 behind the scenes.

 We have experience with the following services: